kistz/gocontrolpanel/README.md

 ### 6. Persistent Data

-- MongoDB data is stored in a Docker volume (`mongo-data`) to ensure persistence.
+- DB data is stored in a Docker volume (`db-data`) to ensure persistence.
 - Redis data is stored in a Docker volume (`redis-data`) for caching persistence.

 ---